Oak, hickory, cherry, pecan and cows are in a bar.

 Yes, we are in Dallas Texas after all and Dallas is known for doing it BIG.
 They even have signs all over the city proclaiming it!

-If you are a fan of country music then you’ll already be familiar with one of the owner’s of The Rustic — Pat Green, a local Texan, regularly performs here in what they call “Pat’s Backyard”.
+If you are a fan of country music then you’ll already be familiar with one of the original The Rustic Dallas owners — Pat Green, a local Texan, regularly performs here in what they call “Pat’s Backyard”.

 With big trees, picnic tables, fire pits and patio lanterns strung through the trees this looks like a great place to kick back, and hang out for a while.

-But we aren’t here for the music — we’re here for the food.
+But we aren’t here for the live music show — we’re here for food from The Rustic Kitchen.
 Everything is made daily from scratch and features Gulf seafood and local produce and local ranch-raised beef.

 Here’s what we ate at The Rustic Dallas Texas